-Note however, that we cannot ``equate'' these two answers.
+We cannot directly ``equate'' these two answers.
 This is because the first vector spaces live on the line $(0,j+c\l)$ and the second vector spaces live on the line $(-j-\l c,j+\l c) \in X(\T) = \Z^2$.
-Translating these last vector spaces to the line $(0,j+\l c) \in X(\T) = \Z^2$ gives the first equation.
+Translating the last vector spaces to the line $(0,j+\l c) \in X(\T) = \Z^2$ gives the first equation.
 The other equations go similar.

-Note that the equalities in the theorem should be isomorphisms of graded vector spaces satisfying the cocycle identity.
+A priori the equalities in the theorem should be isomorphisms of graded vector spaces satisfying the cocycle identity.
 However, up to isomorphism (and hence up to equivalence of categories), we can choose them to be identities. \end{proof}